 Regional enrichment of species was calculated from calculating the Z-score for of each MSP.
 The Z-score is calculated as the difference between the mean relative abundance for each country against the whole population.
 Displayed are the top 20 greatest mean species Z-scores of western and non-western groups.

 By selecting the top 100 overrepresented MSPs in western and non-western groups, two separate cumulative sums of their genes were filtered to have more than 90 genes.
-The genes in each of these lists were mapped against the CAZyme, PATRIC, and CARD databases.
+The genes in each of these lists were mapped against the CAZy, PATRIC, and CARD databases.
 18 of the max differences between the western and non-western gene count lists were calculated and plotted.

 Pan-metagenomics association studies (Pan-MGAS)